-- promoting independent, pluralist and responsible media through support for freedom of expression and press freedom; - supporting education, training and awareness campaigns in the field of human rights; - promoting equal opportunities and non-discrimination; - promoting transparency and good governance, supporting campaigns against corruption; - supporting confidence-building measures aimed at restoring peace; - supporting national efforts to make the armed forces accountable to civil authority and to establish a clear division of the roles of the army and the police; human rights training and information for members of the army and the police; - protecting vulnerable groups, in particular children, women, victims of torture, violence or fighting, migrants, refugees and displaced people; - protecting ethnic, religious and linguistic minorities, their rights and cultures; - protecting indigenous peoples, their rights and cultures. - 35.
+$\hfill\Box$ promoting equal opportunities and non-discrimination; $\hfill\Box$ promoting transparency and good governance, supporting campaigns against corruption; \square supporting confidence-building measures aimed at restoring peace; □ supporting national efforts to make the armed forces accountable to civil authority and to establish a clear division of the roles of the army and the police, human rights training and information for members of the army and the police; ☐ protecting vulnerable groups, in particular children, women, victims of torture, violence or fighting, migrants, refugees and displaced people; $\hfill\Box$ protecting ethnic, religious and linguistic minorities, their rights and cultures; ☐ protecting indigenous peoples, their rights and cultures.

 The way these priorities translate into action depends on the situations and needs that arise.
 This implies maintaining a constant and thorough dialogue with the recipients, and maximum flexibility in the choice and use of the available instruments.